 \subsection{Domain Classification}

-The two-level taxonomy of queries is carried out in two stages.
-First, we utilize large models to categorize the queries based on real-world user data, generating an initial classification.
-Subsequently, human experts review and refine this categorization, abstracting a more logical and coherent classification scheme.
-The final classification consists of six coarse-grained domain: Science, Games, Tools, Humanities, Lifestyle, and Visualization.
-Each coarse-grained domain is further subdivided, with specific subclass outlined in the Table~\ref{tab:domain_data}.
+The two-level taxonomy of queries is constructed in two stages.
+First, we employ large language models (LLMs) to categorize queries collected from real-world users, producing an initial taxonomy.
+Human experts then review and refine the taxonomy to develop a more logical and coherent classification scheme.
+The final taxonomy consists of six coarse-grained domains: Science, Games, Tools, Humanities, Lifestyle, and Visualization.
+Each domain is further divided into finer-grained subclasses, as outlined in Table~\ref{tab:domain_data}.

-To ensure a comprehensive evaluation of model capabilities, we also considered the proportional distribution of categories when constructing the dataset.
-Using the real-world query distribution as a baseline, we made necessary adjustments to maintain a reasonable balance across categories (for instance, due to the higher demand for game-related queries in online data, we reduced the proportion of game-related queries but still kept it significant).
+To ensure a comprehensive evaluation of model capabilities, we carefully considered category distribution during dataset construction.
+While the dataset was initialized based on real-world user query distributions, we applied controlled rebalancing to avoid excessive concentration in highly frequent categories.
+For instance, although game-related queries are highly prevalent in online user traffic, their proportion was moderately reduced while remaining sufficiently represented in the final dataset.